-I have tried to negotiate informally with with my landlord for a lease extension without getting anywhere.
-Can one apply to the Leasehold Valuation Tribunal?
-Can you recommend a Kennington conveyancing firm to represent me?
+I have tried to negotiate informally with with my landlord to extend my lease without getting anywhere.
+Can the Leasehold Valuation Tribunal adjudicate on such issues?
+Can you recommend a Kennington conveyancing firm to assist?

-An example of a Lease Extension case for a Kennington flat is Ground Floor Flat 39 Bronsart Road in May 2010.
+An example of a Lease Extension decision for a Kennington property is Ground Floor Flat 39 Bronsart Road in May 2010.
 Following a vesting order by West London County Court the Leasehold Valuation Tribunal concluded that the price to be paid for the extended lease of the premises was Thirteen Thousand Two hundred pounds (£13,200) in accordance with the valuation.
 The extended lease was granted for a term of 90 years from the expiry date of the Lease and at a peppercorn ground rent from the date of the vesting order.
 This case affected 1 flat.
-The unexpired term was 74.77 years.
+The remaining number of years on the lease was 74.77 years.